teor2345/endosome/README.md

 Scripts with the same basename do the same thing in different languages.

+### Do the scripts have an order?

+The scripts can be run in any order.

+Here they are in increasing order of complexity:
+* client-dir.{sh,py} (DirPort)
+* client-versions.py (ORPort, SSL, Versions Cell, Generic Cell Packing)
+* client-or-handshake.{sh,py} handshake.txt (ORPort, SSL, Circuit Initiation)

 ## Reference Material

 handshake.txt contains a hexdump of a typical handshake, and some working